-It’s rare to find a life as brutal and tragic as that of Henri Rousseau.
-Poverty, debt, and humiliation were his daily companions, and his single thread of hope through painting.
+It’s rare to find a life as unrelentingly tragic as that of Henri Rousseau.
+Poverty, debt, and humiliation were his daily companions.
+His single thread of hope was his painting.

 Henri Rousseau was the son of a carpenter, born into a family proud of their military heritage, but victim to constant fraud and financial mistake.
 When he was 8 years old, the Rousseau family went bankrupt and lost their home.
 Young Henri was left in the care of a boarding school, where he learned to love drawing, but had no money for lessons in art.

-Henri’s youth ended when he was 18 — he and two friends stole stamps and a small amount of money their employer — a lawyer in Angers.
-To escape penalty he joined the 51st Infantry.
-Henri was never deployed, escaping Napoleon III’s violent and disastrous campaign in Mexico.
+Henri’s youth ended when he was 18.
+He and two friends stole stamps and a small amount of money from their employer, a lawyer in Angers.
+To escape penalty Henri joined the 51st Infantry, though he was never deployed, and escaped Napoleon III’s violent and disastrous campaign in Mexico.
 In 1868, Henri’s father died, and he was released from military duty to care for his grieving mother.

 All these celebrated men were in agreement in saying I should persevere and that notwithstanding my being forty years old it was still not too late.